 Within Vanuatu, the model contains separate two-stage admixture histories in the southern and central parts of the archipelago.
 Present-day Futuna can be modeled as having 56% ancestry related to individuals from Tanna (who themselves are inferred to have 12% FRO ancestry and 88% Papuan ancestry) and 44% related to Polynesians.
-For Efate, I5259 (from Mangaliliu, but not necessarily associated with the Chief Roi Mata's Domain sites) is inferred to have 11% FRO ancestry and 89% Papuan ancestry, and the Eretok/Mangaas group can be modeled as having 63% of their ancestry related to I5259 and 37% related to Polynesians (for a total of ~33% FRO ancestry).
-If we model Eretok/Mangaas and Futuna as having excess FRO (but specifically Polynesian-related) not ancestry, the log likelihood of the model is more than 30 units lower, with residual poorly predicted f statistics (Z > 5).
-Tanna and I5259 might not be exact representatives for the true ancestral source groups, individual 114493 and the Mangaas individual 110967 are close family relatives (probably second degree; Figure S4), explaining their especially high allele sharing (Z = 16.4) and confirming oral traditions directly linking both sites in the Roi Mata stories.
+For Efate, 15259 (from Mangaliliu, but not necessarily associated with the Chief Roi Mata's Domain sites) is inferred to have 11% FRO ancestry and 89% Papuan ancestry, and the Eretok/Mangaas group can be modeled as having 63% of their ancestry related to I5259 and 37% related to Polynesians (for a total of ~33% FRO ancestry).
+If we model Eretok/Mangaas and Futuna as having excess FRO (but specifically Polynesian-related) ancestry, the log likelihood of the model is more than 30 units lower, with residual poorly predicted f statistics (Z > 5).
+Tanna and I5259 might not be exact representatives for the true ancestral source groups, so the inferred proportions of Polynesian-related ancestry could be slightly inaccurate, but they are plausible proxies based on both the regional genetic context and the fit quality of the final model.